-A significant aspect of the Rocky Monorain National Park Vitility Area Historic District, dating from 1924 to the 1940's, is the integrity of its continuity in design.
-However, the district serves as a working maintenance yard, not a miseum enclave, and this made additions to the historic scene necessary.
-The construction in 1978 of two YACC storage outldings maintained the continuity of the district.
-Sited on the predominant southwest-northeast axis, the structures are aligned with the facade of adjacent structures and open into the yard.
-The continuity also is maintained by appropriate scale and the use of vertical rough samm siding and gabled, wood shingled roofs.
+A significant aspect of the Rocky Mountain National Park Utility Area Historic District, dating from 1924 to the 1940's, is the integrity of its continuity in design.
+However, the district serves as a working maintenance yard, not a museum en-clave, and this made additions to the historic scene necessary.
+The construction in 1978 of two YACC storage buildings maintained the continuity of the district.
+Sited on the predominant of the atomics, string the structures are aligned with the facade of adjacent structures and open into the yard.
+The continuity also is maintained by appropriate scale and the use of vertical rough sam siding and gabled, wood shingled roofs.